National Grid (US)

 • Who can apply: Demand response providers, energy service companies, DER owners, operators, developers, and aggregators.

-• How to submit a proposal: All proposals must be submitted via the Piclo platform by 5pm EST on February 13, 2026.
+• How to submit a proposal: All proposals must be submitted via the Piclo platform by 5pm EST on April 10, 2026.

-• Learn more: Watch the recording, presentation slides, and transcript from the Pre-Bid Webinar that took place on December 4, 2025, and review the latest RFP and Q&A on National Grid's website.
+• Learn more: Watch the recording, presentation slides, and transcript from the Pre-Bid Webinar that took place on February 24, 2026, and review the latest RFP and Q&A on National Grid's website.

 For assistance using the Piclo Marketplace, please contact support@piclo.energy.
 For other questions or assistance, please reach out to both support@piclo.energy and Non-WiresAlternativeSolutions@nationalgrid.com.